Define Requirements Hierarchy

 When you define a custom attribute as a combobox, the first entry is preset to

 Unset and it cannot be renamed or deleted.
-Custom attributes
+Custom attributes that

-removing the custom attributes for a requirement set removes it from
+attributes for a requirement set removes it from

 all the requirements in the set.